lodgeit-labs/accounts-assessor/README.md

 # Accounts Assessor

+This program tries to validate and process financial data of a single entity, separately or in combination:
+* bank statements
+* SMSF member accounting
+* livestock accounting information
+* hirepurchase agreements
+* depreciation

+It automates some of the usual accounting procedures, like tax calculations, and generates a balance sheet and other types of reports.

+* Given a bank statement, it can derive balance sheets, trial balances, investment report
+* Given a hire purchase arrangement, it can track the balance of a hire purchase account through time, the total payment and the total interest

+In this form, we use it at https://lodgeit.net.au/,  along with a proprietary (but free) frontend in the form of a Microsoft Excel plugin, to automate accounting tasks.

+## other functionality
+* It can determine tax residency by carrying out a dialog with the user
+* It can determine small business entity status by carrying out a dialog with the user

+## version 2.0

+A new version is planned, using a constrained logic programming language, aiming for these features:

-This repository hosts a program that derives, validates, and corrects the financial information that it is given.
+Derives, validates, and corrects the financial information that it is given.
 The program uses redundancy to carry out its validations and corrections.
 By this it is meant that knowledge of parts of a company's financial data imposes certain constraints on the company's other financial data.
 If the program is given a company's ledger, then it knows what the balance sheet should look like.
 If the program is given a company's balance sheet, then it has a rough idea of what the ledger should look like.

-The functionality of the program (needs updating):
-* Given a bank statement, it can derive balance sheets, trial balances, investment report
-* Given a hire purchase arrangement, it can track the balance of a hire purchase account through time
-* Given a hire purchase arrangement, it can derive the total payment and the total interest
 * Given a hire purchase arrangement and ledger, it can guess what the erroneous transactions are
-* Given a hire purchase arrangement and ledger, it can generate correction transactions to fix the erroneous transactions json-based endpoints:
+* Given a hire purchase arrangement and ledger, it can generate correction transactions to fix the erroneous transactions
-* It can determine tax residency by carrying out a dialog with the user
-* It can determine small business entity status by carrying out a dialog with the user

 ## projects this is comparable to: